atelierspierrot/famfamfam-silk-sprite/README.md

 The CSS framework to use the sprites is based on two classes:

--   the first one to choose the icons size: `web-icon`,
+-   the first one that is common and global: `web-icon`,
 -   the last one to choose the icon itself, which is the name of the icon.

 For instance, to render a the "print" icon, you will write: